rampantdev/100-days-of-code/log.md

 ### Day xx May 20, 2017 - tweeting
 Reacquiainting myself with tweepy and beginning some twitter automation efforts.

+### Day xx May 21, 2017 - setuid/gid
+#C
+Got back into C. build an app to modify uid and GUID with root.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)